-Michael Joseph has bought a memoir from Jake Tyler, the mental health advocate, adventurer, runner, walker and depression sufferer who made headlines when he embarked on a 3,000-mile journey around the UK.
+Michael Joseph has bought a memoir from Jake Tyler, the mental health advocate, adventurer, runner and walker who made headlines when he embarked on a 3,000-mile journey around the UK.

 Non-fiction publisher Charlotte Hardman acquired world rights for A Walk From The Wild Edge from Jo Bell at Bell Lomax Moreton Agency.
 It will be published in hardback on 18th March 2021.